 Webster Dictionary’s definition for “Infidelity” is: “the act or fact of having a romantic or sexual relationship with someone other than one's husband, wife, or partner.”

 Julieta (Lina Santos) lives a care-free life of luxury with her husband Eduardo (Hugo Stiglitz), whom works in advertisement for Ray-Ban.
-Every Wednesday Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin—it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
-Marcelo begs Julieta to separate from her husband, marry him & to join him in Tijuana where he is to begin a new career out there.
+Every Wednesday, Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin—it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
+Marcelo begs Julieta to separate from her husband and to marry him & join him in Tijuana where he is to begin a new job out there.
 Julieta doesn’t want to lose her luxurious life provided by Eduardo, so she doesn’t take anymore chances with Marcelo and thus ends their relationship.
 Once Marcelo leaves for Tijuana, he leaves Julieta a goodbye present which is a beautiful & very expensive necklace.
 This necklace of course leads to some heavy consequences for Julieta to face.

 The first story in Mujeres Infieles is quite steamy & very well directed.
 There’s twists & turns and just when you think you know what is going to happen next—the complete opposite happens.
 If anything, it leaves you with several questions running through your head and I enjoy that very much.
 The vagueness just makes this story so damn good.
 Lina Santos is absolutely stunning to look at as well and her attitude through out the entire story is so charming & damning.
 She’s a gorgeous woman, but a very bad one.